 One of the things that fascinated me most about India, and something that I think is extremely admirable, is the number of different religions that live together in peace.
 Religion in India is characterised by a diversity of religious beliefs and practices.
 The majority of the population of India practises Hinduism.
 However, there is a large portion practising Islam as well as other religions such as Christianity, Sikhism, Buddhism and Jainism.
 During our trip through India’s Golden Triangle we witnessed men in skull caps praying on prayer carpets in the Jama Masjid mosque, we saw ladies in bright orange saris with their feet painted red entering a Hindu temple, and we admired the architecture of the Jain places of worship.
 We were lucky enough to be in Jaipur for Ganesh Chaturthi, a Hindu festival celebrated in honour of the elephant-headed god, Ganesh.
 The streets were filled with people in colourful dress awaiting the procession of parade style floats dedicated to Ganesh.

-If you would like the opportunity to experience a Hindu festival in Jaipur, you can celebrate Diwali (the festival of light) with Travel Department in October 2017 .
+If you would like the opportunity to experience a Hindu festival in Jaipur, you can celebrate Diwali (the festival of light) with Travel Department on certain dates during October/November.